jexia/docs/docs/ums/README.md

 ## Delete user
-To be able to delete user you need to provide password.
-It is needed mostly from security reason.
+To be able to delete the user you need to provide a password.
+It is needed most for security reasons.
 You can do user management via CRUD operations.
-This method is mostly for current user to delete himself.
+This method is mostly for the current user to delete himself.
-Will be depricated in future versions.
+Will be deprecated in future versions.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>